yuygao/PH_240C/README.md

   Contains the main analysis notebook (`code.ipynb`) for data preprocessing, model training, and evaluation.

 - `data/`
-  Includes raw input files, cleaned datasets, and any reference mapping files.
+  Includes raw data, cleaned datasets, and any reference mapping files.

 - `figs/`
   Stores visual outputs and plots generated during the analysis.

 - `models/`
   Contains the best-performing trained model.

-- `results/`
-  Includes prediction outputs, performance metrics, and evaluation summaries.

 - `report/`
   Holds the final project report and any supporting documentation.